ihmeuw/vivarium_research/docs/source/concept_models/vivarium_swissre_stomachcancer/concept_model.rst

 :underline:`Alternative scenario`

 In the alternative scenario, there will be a scale up of ABC screening starting from 5% to 30% as indicated in the coverage figure (orange line) below.
+Note that the alternative scenario uses a different screening modality (atrophy screening + H. pylori screening) than the baseline.
+This is different from other models where the alternative scenario scales-up the same screening technology used in the baseline.

 .. note::
-  We do not assume that the 5% who recieve H. pylori screening in the baseline is the same groups those who will recieve screening in the alternative scenario.
-(Hence H. pylori prevalence does not need to be split out between baseline screened or not screened).
+  We do not yet have any evidence to suggest that the 5% who would have recieve H. pylori screening/treatment in the baseline is more or less likely to be covered for stomach cancer screening in the alternative scenario.
+For simplicity, we assume that H. pylori prevalence is non-differential to screening coverage.

 .. image:: stomach_cancer_screening_coverage.svg